kopia/kopia/site/content/docs/Repositories/_index.md

 ### Kopia GUI

 Select the `Google Cloud Storage` option in the `Repository` tab in `KopiaUI`.
 Then, follow on-screen instructions.
 You will need to enter the `GCS Bucket` name and enter the path to where on your machine you have saved the Google Cloud Storage `Credentials File`.
-The credentials file can be obtained by [creating a Google Cloud Service Account](https://cloud.google.com/docs/authentication/getting-started#create-service-account-console) that allows you to access your storage bucket and then downloading the JSON file for that service account.
-You enter the path to this JSON file in the `Credentials File` textbox in `KopiaUI`.
+The credentials file can be obtained by [creating a Google Cloud Service Account](https://cloud.google.com/docs/authentication/getting-started#create-service-account-console) that allows you to access your storage bucket and then downloading the JSON key file for that service account.
+You enter the path to this JSON key file in the `Credentials File` textbox in `KopiaUI`.

 You will next need to enter the repository password that you want.
 Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
 At this same password screen, you have the option to change the `Encryption` algoirthm, `Hash` algorithm, `Splitter` algorithm, `Repository Format`, `Username`, and `Hostname`.
 Click the `Show Advanced Options` button to access these settings.
 If you do not understand what these settings are, do not change them because the default settings are the best settings.